samg/timetrap/README.md

 **configure**
   Creates a config file at  ``~/.timetrap.yml`` or ``ENV['TIMETRAP_CONFIG_FILE']`` if one doesn't exist.
 Prints path to config file.
-Currently allows configuration of path to database file.
+Currently allows configuration of path to database file, and the number of seconds used when the `--round` flag is set (defaults to 15 minutes.)

   usage: ``t configure``